universityofsussex-its/RC-Workshops/exercises/basic/Exercise1/README.md

 <li><h3> Create a Folder </h3></li>

-  I would like to to create a new folder in your home directory called ``example1``, using the `mkdir` command.
+  Please create a new folder in your home directory called ``example1``, using the `mkdir` command.
 Please use `man mkdir` to see how to do this.

   Now re-list your home directory after that command has run to see the change when creating that folder.